BradMcGonigle/bradmcgonigle-web/content/links/2019-05-22-apple-has-a-plan-to-make-online-ads-more-private.md

   - Apple
   - Privacy
 ---

 Apple’s proposal is exactly how ad tracking should have always worked.
 We’ve lived with completely over-obtrusive ad tracking on the web for far too long.
-Proposals in the past  like Do Not Track because they needed support from the ad networks and they have no interest in doing anything but tracking more data, not less.
-The web needs this proposal to succeed.
+Proposals in the past  like Do Not Track failed because they needed support from the ad networks who have no interest in doing anything but tracking more data, not less.
+It seems this proposal doesn't have that such hurdle so if browsers support becomes widely adopted than the ad networks might be forced to live with the results.